25 Things to do in Tuscany (2024): Best places to see

 Pienza is a small town.
 Even with a walk, it won’t take you more than 2 hours.
 There are several paid parking lots around the centre, but they may soon be full as Pienza is one of the most popular places in Tuscany.

-8. Volterra – the most beautiful towns in Tuscany
+8. Volterra – things to do in Tuscany

 Volterra, another hilltop town in Tuscany, is famous for its ancient Etruscan origins.
 Here, you can literally breathe in ancient history, which you will absorb in the archaeological park, including the Roman theatre, Etruscan tombs and the Etruscan gate of Porta all’Arco.